Earth Day Worldview

 Unlike an invasive species like kudzu or zebra mussels,

-his actions needlessly harm another
+man is aware when his actions needlessly harm another

 species or a particular habitat.
-And
+And because he is created

-in the image of God, he is motivated to protect the
+in the image of God, he is motivated to protect the environment

 and to restore the damage he might have done.